lmorg/murex/README.md

     command -> command -> [ index ] -> if { command }

-The language supports multiple data types natively; such as JSON, YAML, CSV, S-Expressions, CSV and even loosely tabulated terminal output (eg `ps`, `ls -l`, etc).
+The language supports multiple data types natively; such as JSON, YAML, CSV, S-Expressions and even loosely tabulated terminal output (eg `ps`, `ls -l`).
 This makes passing data through the pipeline and parsing output easier when dealing with more complex arrangements of data than a simple byte stream in traditional shells like Bash.